itsunderscores/Minecraft-Username-Turbo-and-Checker/README.md

 **EMAIL:PASS is only supported at this time.
 (I'll add Token compatibility later.)
 This is not to be used as a sniper as you're 80% likely to fail**

-If you're lazy then you can download the compiled program at https://github.com/itsunderscores/Minecraft-Username-Turbo-and-Checker/blob/main/Release/ReleaseBuild_Turbo.zip
+If you're lazy then you can download the compiled program.

+https://github.com/itsunderscores/Minecraft-Username-Turbo-and-Checker/blob/main/Release/ReleaseBuild_Turbo.zip

 ## Modes